 James Gardner has left his job at chief technology officer at the Department of Work and Pensions to join a start-up, and left the world a rather catty leaving note.

 Electric stungun manufacturer Taser International has brought out yet another new weapon, one which could perhaps eclipse even its existing technologies in terms of controversy and media brouhaha.
+The new Taser X3W (Wildlife) model is intended to take down, comparatively harmlessly, such adversaries as charging bears or moose as opposed to humans.

 Sony is to equip its tellies and Blu-ray Disc players with a web browser, Opera Software cheerfully said today.
 As well it might - its browser is the one Sony has selected.

 The EU Competition Commission has shown it means business in its probe into Google by issuing a hard-hitting and wide-ranging set of confidential questions for customers, rivals and clients of the Californian web giant.
+The Commission has sent out three sets of questionnaries: to advertisers, to vertical search companies, and to publishers.
+We obtained one of the sets of questions, and they give a snapshot into the EU's thinking – and areas of contention.

 Western Digital has doubled the capacity of its 2.5-inch enterprise SAS drive and introduced a full size, 3.5-inch version with up to 2TB of capacity.